Steak Sandwich Recipe

 How to Make a Steak Sandwich

-- Add the steak to the hoagie bun and layer on cheese, peppers, onions, and mushrooms.
+Assemble the sandwich: I place the grilled steak onto the hoagie bun, then layer on the cheese, followed by the roasted peppers, onions, and mushrooms.

-- Bake the sandwiches at 400° for 5 minutes or until the cheese is melted and the bun is lightly toasted.
+Bake the sandwiches: I pop them in the oven at 400° for about 5 minutes, just until the cheese is melted and the bun is lightly toasted.

 Make-Ahead and Storage